My Simple Go-To-Market Strategy Template

-For startup founders who strongly despise marketing
+For startup founders with no marketing experience

 You've built a fantastic product, but no one seems to pay attention.